phtan/phtan/README.md

 <p>
-A Pull Request that I feel proud of is my contribution to Gitea, an alternative to Github itself:
+A Pull Request that I feel proud of is my contribution to Gitea, which is an alternative to Github itself:

 <a href="https://github.com/go-gitea/gitea/pull/3766">
 https://github.com/go-gitea/gitea/pull/3766